djpeacher/djpeacher.com/content/now.md

 ## Reading {{< twa open-book >}}

-I have trouble finding the time to read, but when I do, I'm currently making my way through these books:
+I have trouble finding the time to read, but I bought a Kindle recently to help encourage myself to read more!

-- Immune by Philipp Dettmer
-- Building a Second Brain by Tiago Forte
-- Candlekeep Mysteries by Wizards of the Coast

 ## Listening {{< twa ear-light-skin-tone >}}

-I love listening to podcasts!
-I have listed to **74 days** worth of podcasts since 2016 and I have saved **6.88 days** of my time by using the skip, variable speed, and trim silence features according to the app I use.
+I love listening to podcasts, and have listed to days worth of them since 2016!
 These are the podcasts I'm currently listening to:

 - Cortex
 - DjangoChat
 - The Unmade Podcast
-- The Adventure Zone
-- Cast Party
 - Triforce!
 - The Daily
+- On Fire with Jeff Probst

 ## Watching {{< twa eyes >}}

-- The Last of Us
-- Fear the Walking Dead
+- RuPaul's Drag Race
 - The Walking Dead (again)
-- Game of Thrones (again)
 - Survivor ~~1~~ 2 3 4 5 6 7 8 9 10 11 12 13 14 15 ~~16~~ ~~17~~ 18 19 20 ~~21~~ ~~22~~ 23 24 ~~25~~ 26 ~~27~~ 28 ~~29~~ ~~30~~ 31 ~~32~~ 33 ~~34~~ 35 36 ~~37~~ 38 39 40 ~~41~~ ~~42~~ ~~43~~ 44

 ## Playing {{< twa video-game >}}

+- Civilization 6
+- Dominions 5
 - Halo Infinite
 - Dungeons & Dragons
-- The Last of Us: Part 1
-- Assassin's Creed: Valhalla